 [(1) deleted]

-(2) The operator of a dangerous goods site must ensure that a risk assessment is made of the dangerous goods stored or handled at the site and that a record is kept of the assessment.
+(2) The operator of a dangerous goods site, at which more than the manifest quantity of dangerous goods are stored, must ensure that a risk assessment is made of the dangerous goods stored or handled at the site and that a record is kept of the assessment.

 Penalty: a level 1 fine.

+(2A) For the purposes of subregulation (2), in making a risk assessment of the dangerous goods stored or handled at a site the operator of the site may make a judgment in relation to the assessment of the risk posed by a hazard and the risk control measures for the hazard by reference to compliance with a code of practice approved under section 20 of the Act.

 (3) The operator must review and, if necessary prepare a revised version of, the risk assessment —

 (a) if there is a significant change to any process or system of work in relation to the storage and handling of dangerous goods; or